Arpan-Mishra/Selfie-Filter-Project/README.md

 ## Description

 * The aim of this project was to create selfie filters using facial keypoint detection.
-* I have take the data from Kaggle consisting of 7049 images with 15 keypoints per image. <br>
+* I have taken the data from Kaggle consisting of 7049 images with 15 keypoints per image. <br>
 #### <b> Process </b>
 * Using a Convolutional Neural Network Architecture inspired by the <i> NaimishNet </i> we predict the facial keypoints and save the model.
 The current model has a Mean Absolute Deviation of 1.28.
 * Then with OpenCV we access our webcam and use HAAR Cascade Frontal Face classifier to detect the face in the frame.